jux-io/toolkit/README.md

 };
 ```

-Add Jux’s `@layer` directive to your main CSS file
+Add Jux’s `@layer` directive to your main CSS file:
 ```css
 @layer juxbase, juxtokens, juxutilities;
 ```

-Start your build process and generate your CSS
+Start your build process and generate your CSS:
 ```
 npx jux generate css -o styles.css
 ```

-Include the generated CSS in your project
+Include the generated CSS in your project:
 ```tsx
 import './styles.css';